PatientoTyaga/PatientoTyaga/README.md

 - Build tech that simplifies life for people in Burundi and beyond 🌍
 - Create self-sustaining income from impactful software projects
 - Keep learning and push boundaries every day 🚀
+- Become the best engineer i can ever be

 ---